kkemple/scienceandmathematics.com/src/content/posts/a-constraint-eigenvalue-theory-of-information-matter-and-mind.md

 ## Abstract

 This monograph develops a unified theoretical framework in which physical, biological, cognitive, and sociotechnical systems emerge as different regimes of a single variational principle governing constrained information flow.
 The central insight is that coherent systems must maintain structure against entropy while operating under finite energetic, geometric, and computational resources.
-These constraints define a curvature geometry whose stationary points yield a discrete set of universal eigenvalues: $\pi$ (rotational isotropy), $\varphi$ (self-similar recursion), and $10$ (composite parity resonance).
-Their composite invariant, $(4\pi\varphi^2 \approx 32.9)$, appears across quantum transport, renormalization flows, dissipation hierarchies, biological energetics, gravitational collapse, computational spacetime, and civilizational information dynamics.
+These constraints define a curvature geometry whose stationary points organize into a universal **triplet architecture**: isotropic closure ($\pi$), recursive scaling ($\beta$), and discrete structural resonance ($N$).
+Different eigenbranches correspond to different choices of $(\beta, N)$—the Penrose branch $(\pi, \varphi, 10)$, Ammann–Beenker $(\pi, 1+\sqrt{2}, 8)$, dodecagonal $(\pi, 2+\sqrt{3}, 12)$—yet all share the same underlying geometry.

-Across 60 orders of magnitude—from Planck-scale voxel lattices to galaxies, from qubits to civilizations—coherent systems exhibit the same set of constraint-induced structures: a dissipation ladder governed by a β-function, a universal correlation-length exponent $(\nu = 1/\rho^* = 0.304)$, recursive scaling windows, rational–irrational commensurability transitions, decade-resonant modulation, and dimensional reduction from 3 to 2 near gravitational horizons.
-These phenomena are quantitatively linked by a single variational functional over information distributions.
+Minimizing the constraint functional produces a characteristic **curvature budget**: approximately one-third of total curvature goes to structural constraints, two-thirds to degrees of freedom (DOF).
+This $\sim 1/3$–$2/3$ partition appears across sixty orders of magnitude—from the cosmological matter–dark energy split ($\Omega_m \approx 0.31$, $\Omega_\Lambda \approx 0.69$) to Harper–Hofstadter decade partitions ($0.329/0.671$) to neural and institutional resource allocation.
+The ratio emerges from the variational geometry itself, independent of substrate.

-At the deepest level, the framework identifies curvature as the fundamental cost of maintaining information.
-Angular, recursive, and discrete curvature create complexity, and coherent systems minimize these costs by projecting onto low-curvature manifolds.
-The constants $\pi$, $\varphi$, and $10$ emerge as the minimal-curvature eigenmodes permitted by the geometry of constraints.
+The decagonal eigenbranch $(\pi, \varphi, 10)$ dominates natural systems, yielding the composite invariant $4\pi\varphi^2 \approx 32.9$ and a universal critical exponent $\nu = 1/\rho^* = 0.304$.
+These constants organize dissipation hierarchies, quantum transport, gravitational collapse, biological energetics, and civilizational dynamics.
+The curvature ladder $0 \to \varphi \to 5 \to 6.71 \to 10$ encodes the alternation between structural and DOF increments that produces the budget law.

-The result is a unified picture in which **information, matter, and mind** are sequential layers of a single geometry.
-A field theory of constrained information that governs stability, collapse, coherence, and emergence across all organized systems.
+The result is a unified picture in which **information, matter, and mind** are sequential layers of a single geometry—a field theory of constrained information that governs stability, collapse, coherence, and emergence across all organized systems.

 ## 1. Introduction — Information, Constraint, and Coherence

 Every organized system must maintain information in the presence of noise, thermodynamics, or curvature.
 Whether the system is a quantum lattice, an organism, a brain, a social structure, or a star, the core requirement is the same:

-**To remain coherent, the system must suppress destructive degrees of freedom and project itself onto a lawful manifold defined by constraints.**
+**To remain coherent, the system must suppress destructive degrees of freedom (DOF) and project itself onto a lawful manifold defined by constraints.**

-This monograph shows that these manifolds are defined by a **constraint eigenvalue geometry**, captured by a variational functional whose stationary points correspond to the invariants $\pi$, $\varphi$, and $10$.
-These constants emerge from the geometry of constraints themselves:
+This monograph shows that these manifolds are defined by a **constraint eigenvalue geometry**, captured by a variational functional whose stationary points organize into a universal **triplet architecture** $(\pi, \beta, N)$:

-* $\pi$ from isotropic curvature
+* $\pi$-sector: isotropic closure (always $\pi$)
-* $\varphi$ from recursive self-similarity
+* $\beta$-sector: recursive scaling eigenvalue (varies by eigenbranch: $\varphi$, $1+\sqrt{2}$, $2+\sqrt{3}$, ...)
-* $10$ from discrete parity $\times$ pentagonal resonance
+* $N$-sector: discrete structural resonance (varies by eigenbranch: $10$, $8$, $12$, ...)

-Together, these constants define the stable structures on which information can persist.
+Different eigenbranches correspond to different choices of $(\beta, N)$, yet all share the same underlying geometry and produce the same **curvature budget**: approximately one-third structural, two-thirds DOF.
+The decagonal eigenbranch $(\pi, \varphi, 10)$ dominates natural systems and provides the primary examples throughout this monograph.

-Everything else—dissipation ladders, quantum localization transitions, metabolic thresholds, neural coherence limits, civilizational collapse thresholds, black hole thermodynamics—arises as consequences of this projection geometry.
+Everything else—dissipation ladders, quantum localization transitions, metabolic thresholds, neural coherence limits, civilizational collapse thresholds, black hole thermodynamics, the cosmological matter–dark energy partition—arises as consequences of this triplet geometry and its curvature budget.

 ### 1.1 The fundamental problem of coherence